 Hi!
 Our names are: Janice Hermer and Kevin Pardon.
 We're your Health Sciences Librarians at the ASU Downtown Phoenix Campus Library.
-You can see our photos on the right side of this page.

 This assignment should take you 30 minutes or less.
 Completing this assignment and the 3 short quizzes interspersed after every few steps will prepare you for our hands-on library research sessions.